-Forced labour affects less than 1% of children living in cocoa-growing regions in Côte d'Ivoire and Ghana.
+Forced labour affects less than 1% of children working in cocoa-growing regions in Côte d'Ivoire and Ghana.

 Studies suggest that forced labour risks are present in the cocoa sector affecting both adults and children, but it is much less common.
 However, its impact on those involved can be more serious.

 Forced labour is far less prevalent than child labour in the cocoa supply chain, though its impacts can be more serious.
 According to estimates by the Walk Free Foundation, forced labour affects less than 1% of children working in cocoa-growing areas in Cote d’Ivoire and Ghana, and less than 0.4% of adults working in cocoa in these countries

 As part of our mission to tackle human rights issues in the cocoa supply chain, we work with our members and partners to identify, address, and prevent the risk of forced labour.